-- Soccer for Success is an after-school program that uses soccer as a tool to not only encourage elementary and middle school students to embrace an active, healthy lifestyle, but also nurtures personal growth beyond sports. - Pathway to Clark Park is a 1.1-mile safe, beautified path between our School-Based Health Center at Burbank Middle School and Clark Park, encouraging school, student, and family park engagement. - StepHEALTHY Walking Club promotes social engagement and physical activity.
-Walkers share stories of how they have improved their health and quality of life since they started walking with the group.

-- Walk with a Doc and Dancing with a Doc moves behavior change out of the clinical setting and into an energized walk in the park, with a brief presentation on combating chronic diseases. - StepHEALTHY Connects recruits members of the StepHEALTHY Walking Club to become certified professional group fitness instructors.
-We fund certifications and insurance for one year, as well as mentor and train members on how to create business opportunities for their economic growth. - StepHEALTHY Seniors in Motion, in addition to providing senior socialization, is designed to improve strength and flexibility and exemplifies the impact physical activity has on improving the performance of daily tasks and activities, regardless of age.
+- StepHEALTHY: Led by community leaders and active in two Houston-area parks (Highland/DeSoto Park and Clark Park), our StepHEALTHY programs are designed to empower communities with health education and fun exercise activities to help them improve their health and reduce risk of chronic diseases. - StepHEALTHY Walking Club promotes social engagement and physical activity.
+Walkers share stories of how they have improved their health and quality of life since they started walking with the group. - Walk with a Doc and Dancing with a Doc moves behavior change out of the clinical setting and into an energized walk or dance in the park, with a brief presentation on combating chronic diseases. - StepHEALTHY Connects recruits members of the StepHEALTHY Walking Club to become certified professional group fitness instructors.
+We fund certifications and insurance for one year, as well as mentor and train members on how to create business opportunities for their economic growth.